Cluster Nodes

 Network Configuration

 Only ethernet interface (eth0) will be used connected to the lan switch.
 Wifi interface won’t be used.
-Ethernet interface will be configured through DHCP using gateway DHCP server.
+Ethernet interface will be configured with static IP address.

 Unbuntu OS Installation